 - Can apply and create BPS patches.

 - Includes a Linux build

-Making smaller patches and the ability apply is always appreciated.
-When applying a patch FLIPS will also let you make the patched file into a separate one, perfect for when you’re not sure if something’s going to work right.
+Making smaller patches and the ability to apply multiples is always appreciated.
+When applying a patch FLIPS will also let you make the patched file as a separate one, perfect for when you’re not sure if something’s going to work right.

-Making BPS patches using this is pretty slow going if you don’t prioritize speed, but it applies them just fine.
-Having two patchers in one is handy, especially when it associates file names.
+Making BPS patches using this is pretty slow going if you don’t prioritize speed in the options, but it applies them just fine.
+Having two patchers in one is handy, especially when it surpasses both of them.

 Version 1.12 Recommended - Yes

 |Mostly the same but better.||Chronosplit||07 Feb 2021||1.12||Yes|